-To overcome this, Optimizely offers the option to load variation code asynchronously instead.
+To overcome this, Optimizely Web Experimentation offers the option to load variation code asynchronously.
 This allows the more visible components on the page to load synchronously first, and then loads any resource-intensive components further down the page without forcing users to wait to interact with your page.

 When to use asynchronous loading